Zhou13-zy/plant-care-buddy/AGILE_PLAN.md

 **Reference:** README.md Section 9.6 describes the dashboard that prioritizes information for users.

-### Task 5.3: Add "needs attention" section
+### Task 5.3: Add strategy-aware "needs attention" section
-**Purpose:** Help users quickly identify and prioritize plants that require care or intervention, drawing attention to plants with health issues or overdue care tasks.
+**Purpose:** Help users quickly identify and prioritize plants that require care or intervention, drawing attention to plants with health issues or overdue care tasks, using strategy-based prioritization.

 **Requirements:**
 - Create component for plants needing attention